 Christmas in Cape Town

 Cape Town may be some distance from Santa’s workshop in the North Pole, but that doesn’t mean you can’t celebrate the Christmas holidays here.
-Sure, you’ll have to trade in the snow for some soft white beach sand, but sunny Christmases can be magical too!
+Sure, you’ll have to trade in the snow for some soft white beach sand, but a sunny Christmas can be magical too!
+There is plenty to do over the festive season in the Mother City.
+Here are just some of the activities to keep you busy.

 Christmas shopping can be tiresome, especially when you could be lying on Clifton beach or hiking up Table Mountain.
-Markets are a fun and social way to get your shopping done, and Cape Town’s markets are downright delightful.
+Cape Town’s markets are downright delightful and social way to get your shopping done.

 If you’re the organised type (who doesn’t leave shopping for the last minute), you might want to check out the events happening in early December.
 Cape Gift Market is held at the Sea Point City Hall and has been running for over a decade, and the Stellenbosch Kersmark features crafts and baked goods from over 180 artists and crafters.

 Mid-December offers up the Fab Ideas Christmas Market in Kommetjie, and the Lourensford Christmas Market, where you can sip on a glass of wine between browsing through gifts and stocking your pantry with yummy festive foods.

 Festival of Lights

-Every December, Adderley Street in Cape Town is lit up by hundreds of festive lights.
-While you can go and check out the lights any night during the festive season, it’s worth making the effort to get to the official turning-on of the lights, which usually happens on the first Sunday of December, when Adderley Street plays host to a huge free street party.
+Every December, festive lights illuminate Adderley Street in Cape Town.
+You can check out the lights any night during the festive season, but it’s worth going to the official turning-on of the lights.
+The switch-on ceremony usually happens on the first Sunday of December, when Adderley Street plays host to a huge free street party.

 There are stalls lining the street selling everything from food to Christmas gifts, and a live concert kicks off mid-afternoon.
-When the sun sets, the mayor officially turns on the lights, and Adderley Street—Cape Town’s historic main road—is lit up by colourful lights depicting some of the city’s history as well as Christmas themes.
+When the sun sets, the mayor officially turns on the lights and the colourful Christmas-themed lights depicting some of the city’s history brightens up Adderley Street.

 Carols by candlelight